-The Analysis Trace view uses the icons listed in the following table to show how the dataflow moves in this section of the source code or execution order.
+The Analysis Trace view uses the icons described in the following table to show how the dataflow moves in this section of the source code or execution order.

 lcon Description

 := Data is assigned to a field or variable

-0 Information is read from a source external to the code such as an HTML form or a URL
+O Information is read from a source external to the code such as an HTML form or a URL

 9 Data is assigned to a globally scoped field or variable

-fi A comparison is made
+éé A comparison is made

-\$ 0 The function call receives tainted data
+0 The function call receives tainted data

+lcon Description

-4 0 The function call returns tainted data
+4 () The function call returns tainted data

-\$ 0 Passthrough, tainted data passes from one parameter to another in a function call
+\$ 0 Passthrough, tainted data passes from one place to another

+Note: This is typically shown as functionA(x : y) to indicate that data is transferred from x to y.
+The x and y values are one of the following: An argument index return-The return value of a function this-The instance of the current object A specific object field or key

 4 4 An alias is created for a memory location

-¢0 Data is read from a variable
+0 Data is read from a variable

-¢0 Data is read from a global variable
+0 Data is read from a global variable

 4 Tainted data is returned from a function

 & A pointer is created

-lcon Description

 A pointer is dereferenced

 x The scope of a variable ends

-3 The execution jumps
+~ The execution jumps

 А A branch is taken in the code execution

-⅍ A branch is not taken in the code execution
+/ ∗ A branch is not taken in the code execution

-• Generic
+Generic

-01101 A runtime source, sink, or validation step
+OllOI A runtime source, sink, or validation step

 ± Taint change

-The Analysis Trace view can display inductions.
+The Analysis Trace view can include inductions.
 Inductions provide supporting evidence for their parent nodes.
+Inductions consist of:

-Inductions consist of a text node, displayed in italics as a child of the trace node, and an induction trace, displayed as a child of the text node (a box surrounds the induction trace).
+- A text node, displayed in italics as a child of the trace node.
+This text node is expanded by default. - An induction trace, displayed as a child of the text node (a box surrounds the induction trace).

 The italics and the box distinguish the induction from a standard subtrace.
+To display the induction reference information for that induction, click it.